E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Numerical Results

 \subsection{Simulation Schemes}

 To evaluate the effectiveness of the proposed CSC-SA-Net framework, we compare the following schemes: \begin{itemize} \item \textbf{Proposed CSC-SA-Net (Non-orthogonal):} CSC-SA-Net jointly optimizes physical-layer design and semantic transmission.
 In this configuration, the multi-user signals propagate through the channel and superimpose at the BS; no explicit multi-user signal detection is performed.
 Instead, the BS directly applies semantic fusion to execute the segmentation task. \item \textbf{Proposed CSC-SA-Net (Orthogonal):} We adopt the CSC-SA-Net architecture but allocate orthogonal time–frequency resources to each user to avoid inter-user interference.
 At the BS, the two users’ received features are concatenated and fed into the BS-side semantic fusion network for segmentation. \item \textbf{DL-based CSI acquisition \& DL/PCA-based precoding \& MFNet:} The BS obtains CSI via the DL-based channel estimation and feedback methods of \cite{WY_Trans}, and performs hybrid precoding using either the DL-based approach of \cite{WY_Trans} or the PCA-based method of \cite{Sun_TWC}.
 During semantic transmission, to mitigate Doppler-induced time variation, each user reserves one-quarter of the time–frequency grid for DMRS symbols.
-The BS estimates the equivalent channel from these DMRS, conducts multi-user signal demodulation, concatenates the recovered semantic features, and inputs them into the multi-spectral fusion networks (MFNet) \cite{MFNet} for semantic segmentation. \item \textbf{Perfect CSI \& DL/PCA-based precoding \& MFNet:} Identical to the previous scheme, except that the BS is assumed to have perfect CSI.
-Subsequent precoding, detection, and MFNet-based segmentation follow the same procedure. \end{itemize}
+The BS estimates the equivalent channel from these DMRS, conducts multi-user signal demodulation, concatenates the recovered semantic features, and inputs them into the multi-spectral fusion networks (MFNet) \cite{MFNet} for semantic segmentation. \item {\textbf{Perfect initial CSI \& DL/PCA-based precoding \& MFNet:} Identical to the previous separated pipeline, except that during the CSI acquisition stage based on CSI-RS and feedback, the BS is assumed to obtain {perfect initial CSI}.
+Subsequent precoding and MFNet-based segmentation follow the same procedure as the baseline.
+Note that in the ensuing data transmission, the channel remains time-varying (i.e., Doppler effects), thus requiring DMRS-based tracking/updates; only the {initial} CSI is assumed perfect.}